 What do you do on a vacation?
 Do you let someone plan your vacation?
 Does someone else chalk out the daily plan for you on a vacation and keep you on road to cover “popular tourists points”?
 You come back doubly exhausted but with a false “happiness’ of covering all the places?
 If yes, then I and you have opposite expectations from the vacations. 🙂

-A vacation to me is to relax and visit places of my interest and not to cover the routine “points” listed on different online resources as a “must visit” places.
-My interest lies in the history and natural beauty.
-Going out for me is to have a relaxed time and doing things at my pace. 😛 Crisscrossing the place to visit sunrise point, sunset point etc. is not my kind of “vacations – “छुट्टियां “.
+A vacation to me is to relax and visit places of my interest and not to cover the routine “points” listed on different online resources as “must visit” places.
+My interest lies in history and natural beauty.
+Going out for me is to have a relaxed time and do things at my pace. 😛 Crisscrossing the place to visit sunrise point, sunset point etc. is not my kind of “vacation – “छुट्टियां “.

-This year in May, 2019 while on a visit to Dharamshala – Mcleodganj, I shortlisted Kangra Fort in my “to do list”.
-It’s around 32 km from our homestay as per the Google and travel time is shown around 2.5 hours.
+This year in May 2019 while on a visit to Dharamshala – Mcleodganj, I shortlisted Kangra Fort in my “to-do list”.
+It’s around 32 km from our homestay as per the Google and travel time is shown as around 2.5 hours.
 We earmarked one day to explore our Indian heritage and planned to visit Kangra Museum in Dharamshala and Kangra Fort.

-As one enters the museum, first section is about stone carvings, next is about Kangra paintings and third and last section displays the jewellery and wood carvings.
-The stone carvings, murals, statues etc were as old as of 7th and 8th centuries.
+As one enters the museum, the first section is about stone carvings, the next is about Kangra paintings and the third and last section displays the jewellery and wood carvings.
+The stone carvings, murals, statues etc were as old as the 7th and 8th centuries.

-The section of Kangra paintings was a showcase of divine relationship of Shri Krishna and Radha.
+The section of Kangra paintings was a showcase of the divine relationship of Shri Krishna and Radha.
 It also depicts the lavish lifestyle of the royalty of those times.
-The natural colours still remains the bright and beautiful.
+The natural colours still remain bright and beautiful.
 I always admire in sheer awe the artists’ imagination and how they bring it alive on paper.
 I can not draw a single straight line.
 This is one reason, I love photography. :).

-The Kangra fort is the oldest fort in the Himalayas and according to ASI (Archeological survey of India), it’s one of the largest forts of India, covering an area of 463 acres.
-It’s dated back to 3500 years old and is said to be constructed by Maharaja Susurama Chandra, of Katoch dynasty.
+The Kangra Fort is the oldest fort in the Himalayas and according to ASI (Archeological Survey of India), it’s one of the largest forts of India, covering an area of 463 acres.
+It’s dated back to 3500 years old and is said to be constructed by Maharaja Susurama Chandra, of the Katoch dynasty.

-The royal family in this region was supposed to be founded Rajanayka Bhumi Chand in 4300 BC.
-Legend has it that they had been a part of Mahabharata and they fought for Kaurvas.
-Bhumi Chand of Chandravanshi clan was born from the sweat of Devi Ambika, while she was fighting a long battle with the demons.
-He helped Devi Ambika in her fight against the demons and he was given Trigarta, the region between three rivers – Ravi, Beas and Sutlaj as Devi’s blessings.
-Maharaja Susurama Chandra of Katoch dynasty accessed Trigarta after he lost Mahabharta as he fought for the Kaurvas.
+The royal family in this region was supposed to be founded by Rajanayka Bhumi Chand in 4300 BC.
+Legend has it that they had been a part of Mahabharata and they fought for Kauravas.
+Bhumi Chand of the Chandravanshi clan was born from the sweat of Devi Ambika, while she was fighting a long battle with the demons.
+He helped Devi Ambika in her fight against the demons and he was given Trigarta, the region between three rivers – Ravi, Beas and Sutlej as Devi’s blessings.
+Maharaja Susurama Chandra of the Katoch dynasty accessed Trigarta after he lost Mahabharta as he fought for the Kauravas.
 He did not go to his own kingdom in Multan but accessed Trigarta and built this fort to save his kingdom.
-He built a very rich kingdom and the lure of his rich kingdom attracted Alexander, Mehmood Ghajini, Maharaja Ranjit Singh and British to attack him.
+He built a very rich kingdom and the lure of his rich kingdom attracted Alexander, Mehmood Ghajini, Maharaja Ranjit Singh and the British to attack him.

 The ruins of the fort are well preserved and well maintained.
-The Sansarchand Museum in the premises of the fort will let you peep in the lifestyle of the royalty.
+The Sansarchand Museum in the premises of the fort will let you peep into the lifestyle of the royalty.
 It took us almost three hours there.
-You will find the clean conveniences there.
+You will find clean conveniences there.